wkoszek/me/source/blog/2012-06-28-book-design-of-everyday-things.md

 **iHELL**

-iPOD is ... eh.
+iPod is ... eh.
 I think it would require writing a separate blog post.
-Mental model for iPOD is pretty bad, if you're a PC kid like me.
+Mental model for iPod is pretty bad, if you're a PC kid like me.
 Syncing?
-"What do I sync to -- I have my MP3s on a disk and I want to copy them to iPOD -- that's all".
+"What do I sync to -- I have my MP3s on a disk and I want to copy them to iPod -- that's all".
 I literally didn't know how to use iTunes first time I started it.
-Funny thing is that nothing happens in iTunes when you connected your iPOD for the 1st time.
-Not to mention, that as a ^nix system user iPOD gen-6 is very unfriendly (read: unusable) And folders?
+Funny thing is that nothing happens in iTunes when you connected your iPod for the 1st time.
+Not to mention, that as a ^nix system user iPod gen-6 is very unfriendly (read: unusable) And folders?
 Forget folders. iTunes knows better than you do how to group your songs.
 So if you happen to have MP3s without ID tags -- good luck Robinson.